System Boot

 Example

-A young man chooses between two evenings: the easy one with the entertaining friends, or the long session at the desk on a project no one has asked him to finish.
-Both are valid choices.
+A young man chooses between two evenings: the easy one with entertaining friends, or the long session at the desk on a project no one asked him to finish.
+Both valid.
 Done once, neither matters.
 Done five hundred times across a decade, they produce two entirely different men.
-He is not choosing an evening.
-He is voting, quietly, on who he is becoming.
+He isn't choosing an evening.
+He's voting on who he's becoming.

 Questions this answers